gmdelc66/primalitytest/README.md

     Use https://www.mersenne.org/primes/  to find which primes are mersenne primes to test.
-Notice that in both cases the numbers generated show up as the first number in the pow() statement that generate a true prime, even if false in the case of non mersenne numbers.
+Notice that in both cases the numbers generated show up as the first number in the pow() statement that generate a true prime, and there is never a  false in the case of 2 ** -1 numbers.
 I thought this was interesting so included it in this library.

 -------------